rachfop/takomo-docs/docs/organizations/policies.md

 ### A Note Regarding Service Control Policies

-There's one important difference between service control policies and other policy types.
-AWS requires that if you enable service control policies, then each organizational unit and member account must have at least one service control policy attached to them.

-To be able to satisfy this requirement, while keeping the configuration simple, Takomo processes service control policies using different logic than with the other policy types.
-If an organizational unit or a member account doesn't have any directly attached service control policies, Takomo attaches the first inherited service control policy to it.
+Takomo handles service control policies differently compared to other policies.
+Service control policies attached to an organizational unit are also attached directly to all organizational units and accounts under it.
+When other policies are attached to an organizational unit, they are just inherited by all organizational units and accounts under it and not directly attached.

 ### Example: Attaching policies to organizational units